Lobbieinc/slate/source/index.html.md

     "firstName":"John",
             "lastName":"Doe",
             "email":"johndoe@lobbie.com",
-            "locationIds": [1,2], # IDs of Locations created in Lobbie who are assigned to this Staff Member.
+            "locationIds": "1,2", # IDs of Locations created in Lobbie who are assigned to this Staff Member.
 Staff members only have UI access to Locations to which they are assigned.
-            "roleIds":[1,2],
+            "roleGroupIds":"1,2",
-            "active": 1
+            "active": true
   }'
 ```